What is PKI? The Ultimate Guide to Public Key Infrastructure

 Certificate Authority (CA)

-In a PKI system, the client generates a public-private key pair.
+A certificate authority (CA) is trusted to issue digital certificates that confirm the subject imprinted on the certificate is the owner of the public key.
+In PKI management, the client generates a public-private key pair.
 The public key and information to be imprinted on the certificate are sent to the CA. The CA then creates a digital certificate consisting of the user’s public key and certificate attributes.
 The CA signs the certificate with its private key.

 Root Certificate Authority